 Under the Turkish Citizenship Law, foreigners may become Turkish citizens by investing at least $400,000 USD (as of 2022; previously $250,000) in real estate, on the condition that:

 This route is known as exceptional acquisition of Turkish citizenship by investment.
+For a deeper overview of the program and its conditions, see our guide on acquiring Turkish citizenship through investment.

 Once 3 years have passed, you are legally permitted to sell the property.
 Importantly:

-To sell the property, you or your attorney must apply for the removal of the annotation at the land registry office
+To sell the property, you or your attorney must apply for the removal of the annotation at the land registry office.

 Even after the 3-year obligation ends, the title deed will still include the restriction.
-Here's how it’s legally removed:
+Here's how it's legally removed.

 If you've obtained Turkish citizenship, your foreign ID is no longer valid in the Turkish system.
 You must: